 On December 2, 1859, the day of John Brown’s execution, Susan B. Anthony organized and presided over a 300-person “meeting of mourning and eulogy” at Corinthian Hall.

 On October 26, 1877, Corinthian Hall was the site of the first annual convention of the National Liberal League, the period’s most prominent national freethought organization.
-On July 19, 1878, it hosted a conference of the National Woman Suffrage Association organized by Amy Post.
+On July 19, 1878, it hosted a convention of the National Woman Suffrage Association organized by Amy Post.

 The building was remodeled in 1879 and was thereafter known as the Academy of Music.